NVIDIA/aistore/README.md

 * Extended attributes (xattrs)
 * Optionally, Amazon (AWS) or Google Cloud Platform (GCP) account

-Some Linux distributions do not include sysstat and/or attr packages - to install, use 'apt-get' (Debian), 'yum' (RPM), or other applicable package management tool, e.g.:
+Some Linux distributions do not include sysstat and/or attr packages - to install, use `apt-get` (Debian), `yum` (RPM), or other applicable package management tool, e.g.:

 ```shell
 $ apt-get install sysstat